falcosecurity/charts/falco/README.md

 Then you can install Falco chart enabling the enabling the `falco.webserver`
 flag:

-`helm install --name falco --set falco.auditLog.enabled=true --set falco.auditLog.dynamicBackend.enabled=true falcosecurity/falco`
+`helm install falco --set falco.auditLog.enabled=true --set falco.auditLog.dynamicBackend.enabled=true falcosecurity/falco`

 And that's it, you will start to see the K8s audit log related alerts.